 Match-making has come of age.
 In 2001 online dating was a mere $40-million industry.
 By 2008, revenues are expected to exceed $600 million.
 While hundreds of firms are vying for a slice of that big mouth-watering pie, anticipation is flying highest among the eager online daters turning to the industry for love, not money.

 If you’re single today you’ve probably cruised at least a few internet dating profiles.
+Why not look at our community.
 Maybe you have friends who found their soul mate online.
 In 2006, a study of internet users revealed that 3% of people in married or long-term committed relationships had met their partners online – that’s equal to 3 million people.
 Among a group of 4400 cyber-daters in eight different countries, a whopping 25% found their life partner in cyberspace.
 Even more eye-popping is the figure released by Match.com – the largest online dating site in the world – showing that 11% of people who married after hooking up with a Match.com member say they knew they were in love prior to ever meeting their spouse face to face.
 The email contact and subsequent phone calls sealed the deal before a handshake even entered the picture.
 Undoubtedly, that 11% were lucky to have happy endings to their dating adventure.
 But surveys don’t tell us how many others have tumbled head over heels online, only to freefall disastrously after setting eyes on their supposed perfect mate.

 Despite the successes, heartbreaking stories abound.
 Take Tracy and Dell, who had spent months emailing and phoning between Philadelphia and San Jose, where Dell was planning to move when her company promoted her.
 They each thought that they’d met the love of their life – until the day Dell’s Rabbit pulled up in front of Tracy’s house, heaped with her belongings, and Tracy wanted nothing more than for Dell to hop away on the spot.